luketpickering/GiBUU-t2k-dev/dox/RunningGiBUU.md

   It can comprehend relative paths so `input:buuinput='./BUUInput'` is an acceptable value.

-  GiBUU was not designed as a neutrino generator and thus has a significant number of options that you are unlikely to want to play with from a neutrino interaction physics standpoint.
+  GiBUU was not designed as a neutrino event generator and thus has a significant number of options that you are unlikely to want to play with from a neutrino interaction physics standpoint.
 A good base jobcard can be dumped to the current directory by using the command `GiBUUInitNeutrinoJobCard`.
 More